JonathanJustavino/quic-benchmark/README.md

 | Checksum | 2 |
 | | Σ = 8 |

-The QUIC protocol uses two types of headers: Long Header for the handshake and Short Header after the connection is established.
+The QUIC protocol uses two types of headers: Long Headers for the handshake and Short Headers after the connection is established.
 In the QUIC flowchart, each packet of the handshake (depicted with <span style="color:#9673A6">purple</span> arrows) has a QUIC long header, after the connection is established, each packet has a QUIC short header.

 The Long Header contains the following headerfields: